-Water is as vital to fish as air is to land animals.
-Fish need clean, filtered water to survive.
-To understand what is required to keep an aquarium environment healthy, you need to understand the nitrogen cycle, which is sometimes referred to as "biological filtration."
+Clean water is as vital to fish as air is to land animals.
+Pet fish need clean, filtered water to survive.
+To understand what is required to keep your fishes’ environment healthy, you need to understand the nitrogen cycle in aquariums, which is sometimes referred to as biological filtration.

 The nitrogen cycle is a chain of biological reactions that produces chemical results.
-Then nitrogen cycle begins with fish waste material, which produces ammonia.
-Ammonia is very toxic to fish and, in the small confines of an aquarium, could eventually kill them.
-But fortunately, ammonia is "food" for nitrifying bacteria, which are always present in water.
+It begins when decaying food and fish waste produce ammonia.
+Ammonia is very toxic to fish and, in the small confines of an aquarium, can eventually kill them.
+Fortunately, however, ammonia is "food" for nitrifying bacteria, which are present in water.

-The nitrifying bacteria "eat" the ammonia, producing nitrite.
-Other nitrifying bacteria "eat" the nitrite, producing nitrate.
+The nitrifying bacteria "eat" the toxic ammonia, producing nitrite.
+Another strain of nitrifying bacteria "eats" the toxic nitrite, producing the less toxic byproduct nitrate.
 Since nitrate is relatively harmless to fish unless it accumulates in large quantities, the toxic effects of the ammonia and nitrite are canceled out by the biological food chain.
-You need to filter aquarium water and change a portion of the water regularly in order to keep the nitrate levels low.
+To keep nitrate levels safe for your aquatic life, you’ll need to filter your aquarium water and change a portion of it regularly.
 The nitrogen cycle is what keeps the chemical balance of water at life-sustainable levels for plants and fish.
-That's why you must test your aquarium's water often and make necessary adjustments by adding activated carbon, ammonia neutralizers or water softeners as your water test levels indicate.
+It is important to test your aquarium's water regularly and make necessary adjustments by completing a water change and adding or replacing activated carbon, ammonia neutralizers or water conditioners as your water test levels indicate.

-Unaided by special products, the nitrogen cycle takes between six and seven weeks to complete and stabilize.
-The chart below shows how the cycle works and the approximate time before ammonia turns into nitrite and the nitrite turns into nitrate in both freshwater and saltwater environments.
+Even with the addition of bacteria supplements, the nitrogen cycle can take between six and seven weeks to complete and stabilize.
+The chart below shows how the cycle works and the approximate time before ammonia is oxidized into nitrite and the nitrite is oxidized into nitrate in both freshwater and saltwater environments.
 After the first six to seven weeks of setting up an aquarium, the tank's nitrogen cycle should be stabilized.
-During those first few weeks, only a few hearty fish should be placed in the tank to initiate the nitrogen cycle and the water must be monitored closely for the following readings:
+During those first few weeks of setting up a new aquarium, only a few hardy fish should be employed to initiate the nitrogen cycle.
+The water must be monitored closely for the following readings:

-- During the first two weeks, ammonia should be kept under 0.06 p.p.m. (parts per million).
+- During the first two weeks, ammonia should be kept under .06 ppm (parts per million).
 Water should be tested every two days until ammonia is controlled.

-- After two weeks, ammonia levels should read 0.0 p.p.m. and nitrites should increase and be maintained below 0.75 p.p.m.
+- After two weeks, ammonia levels should read .0 ppm and nitrites should increase and be maintained below .75 ppm.

-- After the fifth or sixth week, nitrites should decrease again and nitrates should increase, approaching a reading of 25.0 p.p.m.
+- After the fifth or sixth week, nitrites should decrease and nitrates should increase, approaching a reading of 25.0 ppm.

 The nitrogen cycle is complete when the water readings are as follows: